codyaverett/memento/generated/mermaid js - software development team.md

 ---
 name: Mermaid Js - Software Development Team
 created: 2023-08-16T11:03:14-05:00
-updated: 2023-08-16T11:07:39-05:00
+updated: 2023-08-16T11:08:00-05:00
 aliases:
 tags: llama2
 ---
 # Mermaid Js - Software Development Team

-mermaidjs diagram describing the roles and responsibilities of a development team
+PROMPT: mermaidjs diagram describing the roles and responsibilities of a development team

 Here is an example of a Mermaid diagram that describes the roles and responsibilities of a development team: kwietniu 12, 2023